freedomtowin/dsc-complex-time-series-challenge/README.md

 #### Weighted Addition of Seasonal Components

 In the regression model, each of these components will get a weight associated with it which can be added together to create a weighted seasonal component.
 The weighted seasonal component has a pattern similar to that of the Pageviews.

+#### Seasonal Predictors

+There are 3 saw tooth sequences included in the model each with a unique t, time index.
+A saw tooth of period 3 & 4 have only two sinusoids with with periods 0.33 & 0.25, respectively.
+Finally, a saw tooth wave of period 7 is used inside of 6 sinusoids with periods 0.1428, 0.333, and 0.5.

+These periods can be found using the same semi-automated techniques used to generate the sequences as described earlier.
+The threshold can be adjust by the number of standard deviations from the mean of the absolute complex magnitude.

 #### Finding peaks